aayushmnit/ExploreHuggingFace/Readme.md

-Repo to create notes and exploration from Hugging face library course and other NLP explorations.
+My notes on NLP course by Hugging face.
+All of the notes, screenshots and text is taken from their [new course](https://huggingface.co/course/chapter1).